-Practice slow and mindfully
+Practice slowly and mindfully

 Yoga with Julia

-I teach Hatha and Yin and focus on safe and mindful practice throughout with hands-on adjustment.
-I relate to those who have gone through injuries and chronic pains as I experienced over the years myself.
-In each class, I incorporate synchronised breathing techniques to create more Space in the Body, more Space in the Mind with guidance to create more Space to Evolve.
+I believe in teaching with integrity and compassion and I incorporate breathing techniques to create more Space in the Body, more Space in the Mind with guidance to create more Space to Evolve.